mitchellsayer/cmpe_131_team8/meetings.md

 	*All suggestions condensed down into a list of 10 functional, 4 non functional, and 6 use cases

 ### 2022-04-24-22 at 1:00 pm
--Attendees: Muhammad, Matthew, Zander, Mitchell
+*Attendees: Muhammad, Matthew, Zander, Mitchell

 *Tasks:
-1. Zander, Matthew, and Mitchell tried debugging "Login" issue from Muhammad's branch in repository *We need more time to determine why URL is failing to load (suspected issue is from Muhammad's "routes.py" file
+1. Zander, Matthew, and Mitchell tried debugging "Login" issue from Muhammad's branch in repository <br>
+	*We need more time to determine why URL is failing to load (suspected issue is from Muhammad's "routes.py" file
-2. Matthew filled out Gantt Chart sections pertaining to Functional/Non Functional Requirements, including "Planned Start","Actual Start", "Planned Duration" and "Actual Duration"
+2. Matthew filled out Gantt Chart sections pertaining to Functional/Non Functional Requirements, including "Planned Start","Actual Start", "Planned Duration" and "Actual Duration" <br>
-	*Planned Duration for each requirement is expected to differ from Actual Duration (accounting for debugging issues with URLs, template inheritance, and routes
+	*Planned Duration for each requirement is expected to differ from Actual Duration (accounting for debugging issues with URLs, template inheritance, and routes <br>
 	*Zander and Muhammad gave input on how "Period" section should be filled out
-3. Zander started filling out the "Title" and "Introduction" sections for "README.md" file *More sections of file will be completed once our functions have been implemented fully
+3. Zander started filling out the "Title" and "Introduction" sections for "README.md" file <br>
+	*More sections of file will be completed once our functions have been implemented fully
 4. Mitchell began working on boiler plate code for entire team to use for functions
-5. As a team, we decided how to break up the tasks for the entire project *Team Gantt Chart shows initials of our names next to each of our assigned tasks
+5. As a team, we decided how to break up the tasks for the entire project <br>
+	*Team Gantt Chart shows initials of our names next to each of our assigned tasks

+### 2022-05-1-22 at 5:00 pm
+*Attendees: Muhammad, Matthew, Mitchell

+### 2022-05-3-22 at 1:30 pm
+*Attendees: Muhammad, Matthew, Zander, Mitchell